A2Amir/Prostate-Segmentation/README.md

 # Prostate-Segmentation
-In this repository, I tried to segment prostate using two networks, namely Pix2Pix and Unet.
+In this repository, I tried to segment prostate using Pix2Pix network.